tomgenoni/pdl-icons/README.md

 #### Web

  - Typescript files are generated using the [`svgr` cli](https://react-svgr.com/).
- - Compiled javascript files are generated using the `tsc` compiler the typescript files as the source.
+ - Compiled javascript files are generated using the `tsc` compiler, using the typescript files as the source.

 #### Android